 The inspector should verify that the licensee has an alternative capability for the primary system of communication and data transmission.
 The alternative system can use similar modes of communication as long as they are not subject to the same failure mode.
 It is a good practice for the inspector, with the licensee, to contact the alarm company (if applicable) and verify that there is some form of line-supervision and discuss issues such as length of time capability for the battery backup and switching to a cellphone or radio backup.

+A single supervised communication line may meet the requirement for an alternative capability if the licensee can demonstrate that the communication line provides a continuous capability as effective as the primary capability and that the line and the supervision feature are not subject to the same failure modes.
+Licensees can demonstrate that the system complies with the requirements through approaches such as: (1) documentation of the system, such as manuals or other information provided by system providers; (2) records of testing and maintenance, such as that performed under 10 CFR 37.51; (3) demonstration of the system’s capabilities; or (4) discussions with system providers on system capabilities.
+The licensee could demonstrate continuous capability by showing that the line is supervised at a frequency that, should the line connection fail (or be disabled), would provide an alarm sufficient to facilitate a timely response.
+This would depend to some extent on each licensee’s security program, procedures, and capabilities for response, including the demonstrated response of the service provider to a failure in the line connection (e.g., promptness in identifying failure and notifying the licensee).

 Verify that the licensee immediately responds to actual or attempted unauthorized access to security zones or theft, sabotage, or diversion of risk-significant radioactive material at the licensee’s facility or temporary job site, and without delay requests an armed response from LLEA.
 [37.49(d)]